Anish-shakya/Power-BI-DAX-Learning/README.md

 to derive new data form existing data.
 ![alt text](/PragmaticWorks/image.png)

-# Semi-Additive Measure
-Semi-additive measures are data that can be aggregate across some dimension, but not all.
-They are used in many business senarios, such as budgeting, account balance, and inventory balance.
 ```
 ### few basic measures
 Total Cost = SUM('Internet Sales'[Total Product Cost])